braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/email_templates/alpaco.md

 # Alpaco

 > [Alpaco](https://alpaco.email/) is an online email marketing tool that offers a drag-and-drop email editor for a new level of control of design and output.
-The Braze and Alpaco integration allows you to create and export on-brand,- and fully data-driven emails to Braze.
+The Braze and Alpaco integration allows you to export on-brand and data-driven emails to Braze.

 {% alert note %}
 Alpaco supports [full Liquid](https://shopify.github.io/liquid/) variables, and as such also fully supports any Liquid variables used in your Braze configurations.